MicrosoftDocs/cpp-docs.it-it/docs/standard-library/front-insert-iterator-class.md

 ### <a name="parameters"></a>Parametri

-`val` Il valore da assegnare al contenitore.
+*Val* il valore da assegnare al contenitore.

 ### <a name="return-value"></a>Valore restituito